Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

     - a call to `unsafePerformIO`, with `offload` taking care of performing the actual network calls to offload, which needs to be synchronous/blocking\
     - the `f a` function itself, if it should not have offloaded

 Admittedly a lot of implementation details are left out, but the underlying concept should still be present in the code.
-This implementation would allow us to do something like `offloadFunction "heavyComputation" heavyComputation input`, which will then take care of either offloading the funtion, getting back its input and returning that, or simply returning the function application as would happen in normal code.
+This implementation would allow us to do something like `offloadFunction "heavyComputation" heavyComputation input`, which will then take care of either offloading the function, getting back its input and returning that, or simply returning the function application as would happen in normal code.

 One thing to note, as Haskell is currently, there is no way to serialize or get the name of a function at runtime, which we would need to be able to tell the server exactly what code it needs to run (i.e. what function to call).
-This gives us a bit of an akward interface to the function, as shown in [@lst:approaches_unsafe_run].
+This gives us a bit of an awkward interface to the function, as shown in [@lst:approaches_unsafe_run].

 ```{#lst:approaches_unsafe_run .haskell}
 main :: IO ()